NamitaMalik/Services-in-Angular2/README.md

 `providers: [BookingService, MyTicketService]`

-In the above line we had registered our **providers** `MyTicketService` and `MyTicketService`.
-Since both of these **providers** are being used all throughout the application, also we had to share data between our components i.e. both the child components, the ideal place to register our both the providers was in `AppComponent`.
+In the above line we had registered our **providers** `BookingService` and `MyTicketService`.
+Since both of these **providers** are being used all throughout the application, also we had to share data between our components i.e. between both the child components, the ideal place to register our both the providers was in `AppComponent`.
 Had we registered our **provider** separately in each component, then we would have got the separate instance of that **provider** in each component.

-So now suppose that original `totalTicketCount` is `10` and booking the ticket from `WindowComponent` would have decreased the count to `9` and then making a booking from `BookShowComponent`, the count would change to `9`. `9`?
+So now suppose that original `totalTicketCount` is `10` and booking the ticket from `WindowComponent` would have decreased the count to `9` and then on making a booking from `BookShowComponent`, the count would change to `9`. `9`?
 But why `9`?
 Because there would be different instances of `BookingService` in the `WindowComponent` and the `BookShowComponent`.

 Hence, this is the major difference between the services in **Angular 1.x and Angular2**.